Privacy Policy

 If you connect your Google account, In Ear Voice accesses only the scopes you authorize:

-• Google Calendar — read, create, and update events
+• Google Calendar — view, create, and update events

 Google account tokens are stored in iOS Keychain.
 We do not store copies of your Google account content on our servers.